Doping: Sky and Wiggins crossed 'ethical line' - UK parliamentary report

-LONDON (Reuters) - Team Sky crossed an“ethical line” by using permitted medication to enhance the performance of Tour de France winner Bradley Wiggins, said a British parliamentary committee report published on Monday.
+LONDON (Reuters) - Team Sky crossed an “ethical line” by using permitted medication to enhance the performance of Tour de France winner Bradley Wiggins, said a British parliamentary committee report published on Monday.

-Team Sky immediately issued a statement to“strongly refute” the claim.
+Team Sky immediately issued a statement to “strongly refute” the claim.

-The long-awaited Digital, Culture, Media and Sport (DCMS) select committee report on‘Combatting doping in sport’ said the widespread therapeutic use exemption (TUE) system was open to abuse.
+The long-awaited Digital, Culture, Media and Sport (DCMS) select committee report on ‘Combatting doping in sport’ said the widespread therapeutic use exemption (TUE) system was open to abuse.

-It was unable to say for sure what was in a mysterious package delivered to Wiggins at the June 2011 Criterium du Dauphine race but found no“reliable evidence” to support Sky’s assertion that it was a legal decongestant.
+It was unable to say for sure what was in a mysterious package delivered to Wiggins at the 2011 Criterium du Dauphine race but found no “reliable evidence” to support Sky’s assertion that it was a legal decongestant.

+“I find it so sad that accusations can be made, where people can be accused of things they have never done which are then regarded as facts,” he wrote.

+“I strongly refute the claim that any drug was used without medical need.
+I hope to have my say in the next few days and put my side across.”

-The committee said it believed a powerful corticosteroid, triamcinolone, was being used“to prepare Bradley Wiggins, and possibly other riders supporting him, for the Tour de France.
+The committee said it believed a powerful corticosteroid, triamcinolone, was being used “to prepare Bradley Wiggins, and possibly other riders supporting him, for the Tour de France”.

-“The purpose of this was not to treat medical need, but to improve his power to weight ratio ahead of the race.”
+“The purpose of this was not to treat medical need, but to improve his power to weight ratio ahead of the race,” the committee said.

 Wiggins, an asthma sufferer who has said he sought no unfair advantage, had been granted a TUE for the banned anti-inflammatory ahead of the 2012 Tour.

-The report said that while there was no violation of the World Anti-Doping Agency (WADA) code,“it does cross the ethical line that (team principal) David Brailsford says he himself drew for Team Sky.”
+The report said that while there was no violation of the World Anti-Doping Agency (WADA) code, “it does cross the ethical line that (team principal) David Brailsford says he himself drew for Team Sky”.

 “In this case, and contrary to the testimony of David Brailsford in front of the Committee, we believe that drugs were being used by Team Sky, within the WADA rules, to enhance the performance of riders, and not just to treat medical need.”

-The report also accused Sky and British Cycling of“serious, unprofessional and inexcusable” behavior in failing to keep proper medical records.
+The report also accused Sky and British Cycling of “serious, unprofessional and inexcusable” behavior in failing to keep proper medical records.

 Team Sky said they took full responsibility for mistakes made in areas where they had already acknowledged they fell short.